 Technology has been impacting the finance function and the accountancy sector for a while now; take the recent introduction of cloud accountancy, for example.
-Cloud accountancy has allowed the same functions (and more) to be achieved at a significantly reduced cost compared to previous infrastructure which required heavy implementation and support.
+Cloud accountancy has allowed the same functions (and more) to be achieved at a significantly reduced cost compared to the previous infrastructure which required heavy implementation and support.

 Although this technology has become widely accepted, as other technology evolves within finance, there are still concerns.
 These could stem from a lack of understanding or lack of information, but it is actually more likely to come from the fear that technology is going to replace finance jobs.